Surely You're Joking, Mr. Feynman!: Cargo Cult Science

 The final chapter, "Cargo Cult Science", was adapted from Feynman's 1974 commencement address at the California Institute of Technology, in which he cautioned graduates not to minimize the weaknesses of their research in the pursuit of a preferred conclusion.
 He drew an analogy to the cargo cult phenomenon in the South Pacific Ocean in which, as he understood it, islanders built a mock airstrip to cause airplanes loaded with imported goods to land.
 The cargo cult islanders carved headphones from wood and wore them while sitting in handmade lashed-up control towers.
 They waved landing signals to conjure the cargo planes out of the sky.

 Similarly, he argued, adopting the appearances of scientific investigation without a self-critical attitude will fail to produce reliable results.

 Feynman used the term "cargo cult" to describe situations where people focus on superficial aspects of a process without understanding the underlying principles.

 Reception

 Feynman's "cargo cult" metaphor was used by Tomasz Witkowski in his criticism of social science and psychology in particular.
 In the first part of his book Psychology Led Astray, Witkowski asks "Is Psychology a Cargo Cult Science?", pointing out that the growth in the number of psychologists worldwide has been parallel with a decrease in mental health.
-He also points to other articles and applies the cargo cult metaphor to criticize social sciences.

 Murray Gell-Mann was upset by Feynman's account in the book of the weak-interaction work and threatened to sue, resulting in a correction being inserted in later editions.

 Feynman was criticized for a chapter titled "You Just Ask Them?" where he recounts attempting to pick up a woman, insulting her after she refuses his advances.
-Feynman states at the end of the chapter that this behavior was not typical.